New hardware dominates the conversation, but older

 Flagship 9th-gen consoles |

-What about the 9th generation?
+What about the 9th generation consoles?

 Xbox